Connecting to M: multidrive using the command line (Linux)

 4. Execute the command:

 Note: $USER is an environment variable that holds the local username.
-If it differs from your Michigan Tech account, you will need to use that instead.
+If it differs from your logged in account, you will need to replace the entire identifier with your Michigan Tech username (account name).

 5. Enter your local sudo password: